-- [6] In his initial submissions, the applicant argues that s.
-25(1)(b) of FIPPA applies to the information.
-This appears to be the first time that the applicant has raised s.
-25(1)(b) as an issue because it is not listed in the fact report or the notice of inquiry as being in issue.
-Although s.
-25 was raised late and without the OIPC's prior consent, I will consider it because it is a simple matter to address as it plainly does not apply.
-Further, I do not require submissions from the other parties in order to dispose of it. - [7] Section 25(1)(b) requires a public body to disclose information without delay if it is "clearly in the public interest."
+[7] Although he does not specify whether s.
+25(1)(a) or (b) applies to the information, there is simply no arguable case that s.
+25(1)(a) has any application.
+Section 25(a) addresses information about harm to the environment or health and safety.
+Severance pay is not captured in this category of information.
+Accordingly, I will only address s.
+25(1)(b).

+[8] Section 25(1)(b) requires a public body to disclose information without delay if it is "clearly in the public interest."
 As former Commissioner Denham said in Investigation Report F16-02: